hbkwong/familyfridaydemo/README.md

 # Family Friday Demo

 This repo builds a responsive email template to solicit feedback from teammates after Family Friday meals.
 Since information collected from the email can offer actionable insights, the email stores all relevant information to a database.
-As such, the email is realized with Rails app with a PostgreSQL database.
+As such, the email is realized in a Rails app with a PostgreSQL database.

 ![Email](app/assets/images/template.png)